turing-tech/MaterialScrollBar/README.md

 Please note that for both of these configurations, both recyclerView and lightOnTouch* must have a valid value.
 The recyclerView attribute should point to the id of the `recyclerView` to which you want to link the scrollbar.

-\* lightOnTouch behaves as follows.
-A value of true will cause the handle to be grey until pressed, when it will become the normal accent colour (as set).
+\* lightOnTouch behaves like this: A value of true will cause the handle to be grey until pressed, when it will become the normal accent colour (as set).
 A value of false will cause the handle to always have the accent colour, even when not being pressed.

-####My recyclerView elements aren't all the same size!
+###My recyclerView elements aren't all the same size!
 What do I do?

 If you are in the situation of using headers of one size and elements of another, we've developed a solution speicifcally for you.
 Please follow the tutorial [here](https://github.com/krimin-killr21/MaterialScrollBar/wiki/Header-Tutorial).

-####How to use - Indicator
+If you are in some other situation where you're elements are differently sized, implement [ICustomScroller](https://github.com/turing-tech/MaterialScrollBar/blob/master/lib/src/main/java/com/turingtechnologies/materialscrollbar/ICustomScroller.java) in your adapter and complete the included methods.

+###Indicators

 To add an indicator, simply add the following line of code: